KelvinMsft/kHypervisor/README.md

 `2018-02-05`  Added Nested EPT which is running in Windows 7 x64 build 7601 system. (still not test by Windows 10)

+`2018-03-28   Use lateste version repo of Ddimon as a being nested-target, deleted nested-vmm

 `2018-03-29   Added Nested EPT monitoring , when the PTE entry OF guest EPT is modified, L0 knows.

 # Installation